NBA Top 100 Rankings: Best Prospects to Watch

 Patrick Williams, Chicago Bulls

-Williams was among the youngest players in draft class and was always going to take some time, but last season was a big setback after he played just 17 games due to injury.
-He’s got a great two-way skillset for a modern role player, but the Bulls will also want to see him tap into his scoring upside.
+Williams was among the youngest players in his draft class and was always going to take some time, but last season was a big setback after he played just 17 games due to injury.
+He’s got a great two-way skill set for a modern role player, but the Bulls will also want to see him tap into his scoring upside.

 Onyeka Okongwu, Atlanta Hawks